-- Beans and Spring Context – In Spring, objects are called as beans and there is a BeanFactory that manages and configures these beans.
-You can think of the beanfactory as a container that instantiates, configures and manages the beans.
-Most applications use xml (beans.xml) for the configuration.
-ApplicationContext which a superset of BeanFactory is used for more complex applications that need event propagation, declarative mechanisms and integration with aspect-oriented features of Spring.
+- Beans and Spring Context – In Spring, objects are called beans and there is a BeanFactory that manages and configures these beans.
+You can think of the beanfactory as a container that instantiates, configures, and manages the beans.
+Most applications use XML (beans.xml) for the configuration.
+ApplicationContext which is a superset of BeanFactory is used for more complex applications that need event propagation, declarative mechanisms, and integration with aspect-oriented features of Spring.

 - Read about some more major spring concepts here.

-Struts separate the View, Controller and the Model (data) and provides the binding between each through a configuration file struts-config.xml.
+Struts separate the View, Controller and Model (data) and provide the binding between each through a configuration file struts-config.xml.